Eaglemoss

 Battlestar Galactica's Raptors were the equivalent of helicopters and were used for reconnaissance and transport missions.
 They were capable of faster-than-light travel and surface exploration.

-The ship was designed and built as a life-size model by Ken Rabehl of the BSG art department, the robust model was big enough to accommodate five people and could be used on location.
+The ship was designed and built as a life-size model by Ken Rabehl of the BSG art department, the robust model was big enough to accommodate five people and use on location.
+The Eaglemoss model is just under 9 inches (22.5 cm) from front to back.

 In the 2004 reimagined Battlestar Galactica, the fleet was regularly menaced by Cylon Raiders, which mounted strafing attacks on the human ships.
 The Cylon ships had a low level of sentience, which the show's creator Ron D. Moore likened to that of a horse.